Frenet Immersed Finite Element Spaces on Triangular Meshes: Reconstruction of Frenet-IFE Basis on Triangles

 up to signs of the corresponding basis functions.

-However, as already emphasized in \cite{2025AdjeridLinMeghaichi2}, in finite-precision computations, the two reconstruction approaches may behave differently.
-This is because the condition number of $M_{K, q}(\hat{B}(C))$ is the square of the condition number of $\tilde{V}(\hat{B}(C))$ since $\Lambda = \Sigma^2$.
-As a result, $M_{K, q}(\hat{B}(C))$ is typically more ill-conditioned than $\tilde{V}$, and the numerical accuracy of the SVD in {\bf Reconstruction Approach 1} (and therefore of $Q_1$) is limited by round-off errors in the small singular values of $M_{K, q}(\hat{B}(C))$.
+\begin{remark} In finite-precision computations, the two reconstruction approaches behave slightly differently.
+The condition number of $\xz{M_{K,q}}(\hat{B}(C))$ is the square of the condition number of $\tilde{V}(\hat{B}(C))$ since $\Lambda = \Sigma^2$.
+As a result, $\xz{M_{K,q}}(\hat{B}(C))$ is typically more ill-conditioned than $\tilde{V}$, and the numerical accuracy of the SVD in reconstruction approach (and therefore of $Q_1$) is limited by round-off errors in the small singular values of $\xz{M_{K,q}}(\hat{B}(C))$.
 Consequently, the matrix $Q_1$ obtained numerically may deviate substantially from its exact counterpart.
-In contrast, the SVD of $\tilde{V}(\hat{B}(C))$ in {\bf Reconstruction Approach 2} is less sensitive to round-off errors because $\tilde{V}$ has a smaller condition number.
+In contrast, the SVD of $\tilde{V}(\hat{B}(C))$ in reconstruction approach~2 is less sensitive to round-off errors because $\tilde{V}$ has a much smaller condition number.
 Thus the transformation matrix $Q_2$ is generally more accurate.
+These results are consistent with the reconstruction for GC-IFE basis for rectangular elements \cite{2025AdjeridLinMeghaichi2}. \end{remark}